KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 **Implementation Notes**

-At the stage prior to OOTF, values shall have been adjusted for dynamic range and `sceneAperture` if that is declared.
+At the stage prior to OOTF, values shall have been adjusted for dynamic range and `aperture` if that is declared.

 Depending on implementation of OOTF and OETF, RGB values may simply be scaled by 10000 before used in the OOTF.